-The COVID-19 pandemic has caused significant disruption to the nation’s public health and healthcare infrastructure, in part due to inequitable vaccinations rates among the most vulnerable patient populations.
+The COVID-19 pandemic caused significant disruption to the nation’s public health and healthcare infrastructure, in part due to inequitable vaccinations rates among the most vulnerable patient populations.

-To help improve vaccine equity, the National Association of Community Health Centers, (NACHC) has partnered with the Center for Care Innovations to apply lessons learned from COVID-19 to address flu and pneumococcal vaccines as well as other adult immunizations.
+To help improve vaccine equity, the National Association of Community Health Centers, (NACHC) partnered with the Center for Care Innovations to apply lessons learned from COVID-19 to address flu and pneumococcal vaccines as well as other adult immunizations.

 • Applying CDC Standards for Adult Immunization Practice